Casein Protein vs Whey Protein

 It is important to get a total of 1-1.5 g protein from all sources per pound of body weight EVERY day, whether you workout that day or not.
 You should try to get most of it from chicken, fish, lean steak, etc.

-To wrap up the casein versus whey issue:
+Conclusion of the casein versus whey issue

 Whey protein powder shakes are best for first thing in the morning and before and after workouts.